EricDarve/NLA/content/2024 complete and painless Conjugate Gradient.md

 u_{k+1,k+1} \, p_{k+1} = r_k - u_{k,k+1} \, p_k.
 $$

-At this point, we have not yet chosen the normalization for $p_k$.
+At this point, we have not yet chosen the normalization for $p_{k+1}$.
 To simplify, we choose the following normalization:
 $$
 u_{k+1,k+1} = 1, \quad p_{k+1} = r_k - u_{k,k+1} \, p_k.
 $$